Markup Style Guide¶

 The ID for

-Avoid adding videos which rely on voice, as this is difficult to translate.
+Avoid adding videos that rely on voice or words, as this is difficult to translate.

 Do not embed video tutorials as a means of explaining a feature, the writing itself should explain it adequately (though you may include a link to the video at the bottom of the page under the heading